scottcolfer/scottcolfer.github.io/_posts/2019-04-08- balancing-a-digital-portfolio-using-time.md

 'Exploit' is the default of the Civil Service: a risk averse approach to incrementally improving existing opportunities.
 This approach does not work well for developing new opportunities.
 The Government Digital Service introduced the conditions for 'exploration' - this is what the [service manual](https://www.gov.uk/service-manual) and [phases of an agile project](https://www.gov.uk/service-manual/agile-delivery) provide: a means of developing new opportunities.
 But this approach does not work well for '[live](https://www.gov.uk/service-manual/agile-delivery/how-the-live-phase-works)' opportunities.
 We need both exploration, and exploitation.
-The below table summarises both conditions, based on the summary in The Lean Enterprise.

 ## Product/market fit